jurbanek756/march-madness/ReadMe.md

 ## Usage

-### Save Static Data
+### Database

-Although all data is scraped from external sources that are currently publically available, it is possible that these sources will change or will be unavailable.
-Additionally, saving the data locally allows it to be validated before use, and prevents the need for successive external requests.
+Data is scraped from external sources that are currently publicly available, and is stored in `db/school_data.json` as a local database.

-`save_static_data.py` collects and parses external data into pickle and json files.
-The content is the same, but the `json` allows the data to be easily read and validated.
+Run `generate_db.py` to create the `db/school_data.json` file.

 ### Run Predictions

-A formalized method of running predictions has not been established, but the framework of a successful run is located in `run.py`, which uses the 2022 tournament rankings.
+Predictions can be run for the 2023 March Madness tournament by executing the `run.py` script.

+`prediction_method` on line 60 can be replaced with any function in `predict.select_team`, with `weighted_random_selection` being used by default.

 ## Algorithm Ideas